 16. Reducing your alcohol consumption is a great way to detox naturally, which will help you look fresh and reduce the danger of getting breakouts.

-Learn more about what alcohol does to your skin and how to protect yourself before and after drinking with our free guide.
+Learn more about what alcohol does to your skin and how to protect yourself before and after having a few drinks.

 17. Got stress?
 Put a hot towel over your face for about 10 minutes.

 This will not only relax you, but will also add moisture for extra softness to your face.